-For further information please refer to the Company's Maternity, Paternity and Adoption Leave Policy.
+For further information please refer to the Company's Parental Leave Policy.

-10.3 Paternity leave and pay
+10.3 Dad and Partner leave and pay

-Ordinary Paternity Leave is a maximum of two weeks leave, following the birth of a child, taken in order to support the mother or carer for the new child.
-It can be taken as a single week or two consecutive weeks.
-It cannot be taken as odd days or as two separate weeks.
-This means if you opt to take a single week, you will lose your entitlement to the second week.
+You may be eligible to take Dad and Parental Leave which is a maximum of two weeks leave, following the birth of a child, taken in order to support the mother or carer for the new child.
+It can be taken as agreed with your manager and as allowed for in applicable legislation.